XDjackieXD/OpenRadio/README.md

 ## Current status
 * Lasers check if they have an opponent via regular entities (1 entity per second).
-* Basic AE2 integration is working (DSP tier 3 is required for the AE Encoder to work)
+* (Basic AE2 integration is working (DSP tier 3 is required for the AE Encoder to work)) 1.7.10 only.
+Blame AlgorithmX2 ^^
 * Lasers need all inventory slots filled with the appropriate items (different tiers currently have no effect except for the laser tube and the DSP)
 * Lenses can be stacked (placed after each other)
  * Maximum Multiplier = (Diamond Lens Multiplier+1)*2